Submission of manuscript:

 Author(s) have to submit duly signed Copyright form at the time of submission of manuscript before acceptance of article.
 Click Here to download Copyright Form.
 All scientific papers will be independently peer reviewed to determine the originality of research and the viability of publication.

-Papers must be submitted with the understanding that they have not been published anywhere (except in the form of an abstract or as part of a published lecture, review, or thesis) and are not currently under consideration by another journal.
+Articles must be submitted with the understanding that they have not been published anywhere and are not currently under consideration by another journal.
 The Corresponding author is responsible for ensuring that the article's publication has been approved by all the other co-authors.
-It is also the authors' responsibility to ensure that the articles emanating from a particular institution are submitted with the approval of the necessary institution.
+It is also the authors' responsibility to ensure that the articles emanating from a particular institution are submitted with the necessary approval of the competent authority of the concerned institution.

 Further correspondence and proofs will be sent to the corresponding author before publication unless otherwise indicated.
 It is a condition for submission of a paper that the authors permit editing of the paper for readability.
 The inclusion and deletion of author(s) name will not be permitted after the preparation of proofs.
 All enquiries concerning the publication of submitted/accepted papers should be addressed to firstname.lastname@example.org or email@example.com.